zefoy/ngx-swiper-wrapper/README.md

 # angular2-swiper-wrapper

-Angular 2 wrapper library for swiper
+This is an Angular 2 wrapper library for [swiper](https://www.npmjs.com/package/swiper).